Wimbledon Championships

 Foreign competitors first appeared in 1884.
 At the same time, the men’s division was supplemented by women’s and mixed.
 In 1913, the tournament attained World Championship status.
 Interest in the competition especially increased in 1937, when it began to be televised.

-Results of the previous Wimbledon championships
+Results of the previous tournaments

 The year Venue Results